 Lunden MacDonald, Ph.D., is a professor of modern languages at Metropolitan State University of Denver.
 MacDonald started teaching Spanish at MSU Denver in 1998 and has since held the positions of instructor, assistant professor, full professor, chair of the Department of Modern Languages and director of First Year Success program.
 She speaks Spanish, French, Portuguese and Galician.
 Her areas of expertise are in Spanish language, literature, teaching, contemporary trends in foreign language study, translation, SIDS (Sudden Infant Death Syndrome), SUDC (Sudden Unexplained Death in Childhood), Investigative trends in SIDS and SUDC research.

 MacDonald has published several articles including “The Virtual Language Lab: Virtually Painless, Simply Real” in the International Association for Language Learning Technology Journal in 2009 and Spanish Translation of “La próxima etapa en Panamá: la subcontratación de pensiones” in La Prensa, Journal of Honduras, in 2007.
 Her research topics include Joseph Blanco White, European Enlightenment, Enlightenment (or lack thereof) in Spain, paradigms of Enlightenment in the Spanish-speaking world, Spanish language learning and teaching methods; and technology and technological applications in the teaching and learning of Spanish language, literature and culture.

-MacDonald received her doctorate and master’s in Spanish language and literature from Princeton University in 2006 and 1997 respectively; and a master’s and bachelor’s in Spanish language and literature from University of Colorado, Boulder in 1995 and 1993 respectively.
+MacDonald received her Ph.D. and master’s in Spanish language and literature from Princeton University in 2006 and 1997.
+Additionally, she also received a master’s and bachelor’s in Spanish language and literature from the University of Colorado, Boulder in 1995 and 1993.